vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   belonging to other packages.

   When a container starts, it is assigned to one CPU package.
-The scheduler selects the package either using the container's daily CPU use or by the number of containers using a package.
-Use `ct ls -o id,cpu_package` to see containers and their CPU package.
+The scheduler selects the package either using the container's average daily CPU use or by the number of containers using a package.
+Use `ct ls -o id,cpu_package_inuse,cpu_package_set` to see containers and their CPU package.

 `cpu-scheduler enable`
   Turn on container CPU scheduler.

-  The scheduler can be turned on using vpsAdminOS configuration option `osctld.cpuScheduler.enable`.
-Enabling the scheduler using this command has effect only until `osctld` is restarted.
+  The scheduler can be turned on using vpsAdminOS configuration option `osctld.settings.cpu_scheduler.enable`.

 `cpu-scheduler disable`
   Disable the CPU scheduler.

-  The scheduler can be permanently turned ooff using vpsAdminOS configuration option `osctld.cpuScheduler.enable`.
-Disabling the scheduler using this command has effect only until `osctld` is restarted.
+  The scheduler can be permanently turned ooff using vpsAdminOS configuration option `osctld.settings.cpu_scheduler.enable`.

 `cpu-scheduler upkeep`
   Run internal CPU scheduler upkeep mechanism, which corrects mistakes in its